zackdraws/zackdraws.github.io/README.md

     ## Hello, read this file for a description on how this website works ##

+		## 1. Download the Folder of the code - replace all of my files with your own files
+		Place the folder into a place that's easy to find use VsCode or Emacs or some other Code editor to view a live preview of the website

+# Directory of Files
 - Index.html is the main homepage and holds the info for the website
 - styles.css is for the styling of the website
 - Lightbox.js is the javascript that controls the lightbox effect

-	Download the Folder of the code - replace all of my files with your own files Place the folder into a place that's easy to find use VsCode or Emacs or some other Code editor to view a live preview of the website

-	##  When you're ready use Github Pages or some other Hosting Server to host the Link
+- cd01.jpg (Files for character design) , bg01.jpg (Files for Background), fg01.jpg (Files for Sketchbook)

+* Hosting: You'll need to use a server for hosting you can use Github Pages or whatever you prefer that can host folders of html and CSS + JS

+	- This Website comes with a SideHeader and a Body For Portfolio Work

-	Website is made up of a Side Header with a Profile Picture Body of Website
+# Body Section of Website

-# Separate pages

 ## - First Header  "Animation Reel"
 ANP.mp4 is the name of the Animation Reel and is put at the top of the website